arpanmukherjee/Autoencoder-using-PyTorch/README.md

 ```

 ### Training
 The network can be trained using `main.py` script.
-Currently it only accepts following arguments with the accpeted values.
-Please strictly follow the argument name name and any of the values.
+Currently, it only accepts the following arguments with the allowed values.
+Please strictly follow the argument name and any of the values.

 | argument | accepted values | default value |
 |--|--|--|